Even Healthy People Need a Flu Vaccine

 Flu vaccines have a good safety record.
 Hundreds of millions of Americans have safely received flu vaccines over the past 50 years.

-Flu vaccines are offered in many locations including primary care doctors’ offices, pediatrician practices, and local pharmacies.
+The flu and COVID-19 vaccines are available in many locations including primary care doctors’ offices, pediatrician practices, and local pharmacies.
 Be sure to call in advance to confirm vaccine availability and to see if an appointment is required.

-Your Blue KC medical policy will pay 100 percent of the allowable charge if you receive your flu shot from an in-network provider.
-Log in to your MyBlueKC member portal or the MyBlueKC App to find a provided in your network.
+Your Blue KC medical policy will pay 100% of the allowable charge if you receive your flu shot from an in-network provider.
+Login to your MyBlueKC Member Portal, or the MyBlueKC App, to find a provider in your network.

-Other ways you can stop the spread of flu.
+How can I stop the spread of flu?

-In addition to getting a flu shot every flu season, you can help fight the flu with good common sense and by practicing good hygiene.
-Here’s how you can take action to prevent the flu:
+In addition to getting an annual flu shot, you can help fight the flu using common sense and by practicing good hygiene.

 - Avoid contact with those who are sick